vendpark/.github/profile/README.md

 - Marketing: Increase retention and drive demand with our powerful marketing tools.
 - Seamless driver experience: Smart digital signage welcomes drivers with a customized workflow to walk them through the parking experience step-by-step, and even helps drivers resolve issues on their own.

-## Connected to the built world
+## Connected to the built world 🌍

+Our platform is connected to the built world, including:

-- 3rd Party Parking Aggregators
+- 3rd Party Parking Aggregators 🌐
-- Payments
+- Payments 💳
-- Navigation
+- Navigation 🗺️
-- Building Management and Access
+- Building Management and Access 🏢🔑
-- Tenant Experience
+- Tenant Experience 👨‍💼👩‍💼
-- Hotel Folio
+- Hotel Folio 🏨🧾
-- Event Ticketing
+- Event Ticketing 🎟️
-- Hardware
+- Hardware 💻🔌

-## Work at Vend
+## Work at Vend 💼

 The Vend team is growing and always looking for talented and passionate people to join our mission.
 We strive to provide our employees and their loved ones with a world-class benefits experience.
 Our benefits are designed to enhance your health and well-being and are generous enough to make it easy for you to take good care of yourself now and in the future.

-## Why Vend?
+## Why Vend? 🤔

+Here are some reasons to choose Vend:

-- Elevate and modernize the tenant and guest experience through digital access and payments
+- Elevate and modernize the tenant and guest experience through digital access and payments 💻💰🚗
-- Access automated reporting and real-time data to power smarter pricing and inventory decisions
+- Access automated reporting and real-time data to power smarter pricing and inventory decisions 📈📊
-- Increase NOI with flexible parking options, smart utilization, and automated management workflows
+- Increase NOI with flexible parking options, smart utilization, and automated management workflows 💰💻📈
-- Drive demand and increase retention through validations, flexible passes, loyalty programs, and more
+- Drive demand and increase retention through validations, flexible passes, loyalty programs, and more 💡🧾🔒
-- Flexible enough to meet all your parking needs
+- Flexible enough to meet all your parking needs 🤝

 © 2023 Vend Park Corporation.
-All rights reserved.
+All rights reserved. 📅